corbinq/apex/doc/benchmarking/README.md

-# YAX: cis-xQTL analysis guide
+# APEX: cis-xQTL analysis guide
-This page describes benchmarking experiments with YAX for various QTL analysis tasks.
-This is intended to serve as a guide for time and memory usage requirements,  identify and delineate numerical  differences between software tools, and highlight unique features of YAX.  <br />
+This page describes benchmarking experiments with APEX for various QTL analysis tasks.
+This is intended to serve as a guide for time and memory usage requirements,  identify and delineate numerical  differences between software tools, and highlight unique features of APEX.  <br />

 ##### Table of Contents